veracity/veracity-documentation/common/markdown/introduction/introduction.md

 With all the new opportunities Veracity enables for both the asset owners and the service providers, it can be a daunting task to figure out which services you need to support in your solution architecture.
 This section highlights the Veracity services that developers commonly use, and where to start.

 ### Veracity high-level architecture
 Veracity is built together Microsoft Azure, and key partners in the industry, enabling Big Data capability on a global scale.
+Veracity run a hybrid solution, where parts of the infrastructure is hosted by DNV GL, and the Veracity data fabric and some additional services are hosted in Microsft Azure.

+The Veracity platform consist of

 TO BE ADDED